nils-n/meetings-reminder-system/README.md

     - Add a new sheet to the Document and name it 'valid-participants'
     - Add Headings as seen below
-    - I would recommend to add the values exactly as seen below.
+    - I would recommend to add the values exactly as seen in the table below or from the example sheet [here](./assets/documentation/example.xlsx).
     - Once familiar with the system, you can add your own data
-    - (Optional) add some initial data (but can be done from within the app )

     <table style='width:80%'>
     <tr>
-       <th style='text-align:center'>Add Participants Worksheet</th>
+       <th style='text-align:center'>Valid Participants Worksheet</th>
        </tr>
        <tr>
        <td> <img src="./assets/images/sheet-participant-pool.png"; alt="example of the  worksheet with valid participants" >  </td>